k-kyler/mini-football-ground-management/README.md

 4. Copy jquery-3.5.1.js of jQuery package to Libraries/jQuery.
 5. Copy images/, jquery-ui.js, jquery-ui.css and jquery-ui.theme.css of jQuery UI package to Libraries/jQuery.
 6. Copy select2.full.min.js and select2.min.css of jQuery Select2 package to Libraries/jQuery.
-7. Finally, clone the project and paste the Libraries folder to it.
+7. Clone the project and paste the Libraries folder to it.
+8. Enjoyed!

-## Usage
+## Usage of libraries

 ```html
 <!-- Font Awesome -->